 This Kale Salad with Quinoa and Chickpeas recipe is both healthy and delicious.
 It’s vitamin and protein packed with kale, roasted brussels sprouts, cinnamon toasted chickpeas, dried cranberries and toasted pecans and finished off with a simple vinaigrette dressing.

 The best thing about this salad, is you can customize it any way you like.
 In addition to the kale base, I added roasted brussels sprouts, cinnamon spiced toasted chickpeas, dried cranberries for a little sweetness and some crunchy pecans.
 The chickpeas are protein packed, so this kale salad is quite filling.
-You can make it even heartier by adding chicken breast or salmon or forego the beans altogether in exchange for an alternate protein.
+You can make it even heartier by adding baked chicken breast or baked salmon or forego the beans altogether in exchange for an alternate protein.

 I love kale salads because you can dress it and store it in containers and the leaves don’t wilt.
 Perfect for weekly meal prep!